mgmehra2005/LDMS/README.md

-# Local-Database-System
+# Local Database System
-It is an local database system made with python.
-It is useful when your program is not connected to RDMS System because of network error or some other reasons.
+In this project, I have tried to create local database with python.
+This is very useful when we  have a program which always sends or records data.
+To create a backup of that data when the there is any problem on server or any network issue this programs records each and every data and send it to the server when everything gets fixed.